Tkachenko-School/awesome-js-essentials/courses/part2/lesson9/lesson9-1.md

-# JavaScript Essentials (Concepts + Code) Frontend Development For Beginners
+# JavaScript Essentials For Beginners

 JavaScript was is and will always be  the first language of choice for developing front-end of any web application.
 We all know it.